John Baxter Barbour Jr.: Clubs and social affiliations

 He was a founder of the Federal League of Baseball Clubs.

 He has been a school director of the new Eleventh Ward for several years, and also served as treasurer of the board.
 He is also president of the Republican Association of his district and a school visitor, and is the treasurer of the City Republican Executive Committee.
 He and his wife are members of the East Liberty Presbyterian Church.
 His fraternal affiliations are numerous, among them being: Dallas Lodge, No. 508, Free and Accepted Masons; Shiloh Chapter, No. 257, Royal Arch Masons; Tancred Commandery, No. 48, Knights Templar; Syria Temple, Ancient Arabic Order Nobles of the Mystic Shrine; East End Council, No. 275, Royal Arcanum.
 He is past archon in the Improved Order of Heptasophs, and was a deputy supreme archon.
 His club membership is in the Duquesne, Pittsburgh Athletic Association, Stanton Heights Golf Club and Americus Republican clubs.
 In the latter he has held offices since 1887, was a trustee from 1889 to 1895, and served in the office of vice-president, 1895-96-97, and in January, 1916, was elected major of the Americus Battalion, and member of the board of trustees.
 He was a charter member of the Pittsburgh Athletic Club, which he was largely instrumental in organizing in 1883, and has served three times as president and was manager of the baseball and football teams.
 He was also one of the original directors of the Pittsburgh Athletic Association, and resigned owing to failing health.

 Personal life and death

 Barbour married Laura B. Rogers (daughter of James E. and Sarah (Marshall) Rogers), on December 22, 1887.
 They had children: Isabella McKelvy, and Marshall Rogers.
-Barbour is as active in the social and civic world as he is in the business and financial worlds.
-He has been a director of the Chamber of Commerce of Pittsburgh for about twelve years, and is now the first vice-president of that body.
-His intelligent grasp of complicated situations have caused his counsel to be sought by men his seniors in point of years, and his quick and decisive methods have saved many a perilous situation.
-In all he is a plain, strong, dependable man, who has that indefinable something called personal magnetism that draws men to him.

 He was a prominent Mason.
 He died on March 11, 1929, at his home in Pittsburgh, at the age of 67.